- ACRONYMS AND DEFINITIONS

 lower-respiratory-tract infection in primary care both overall and in patients aged 60 years or more, and causes slight harms.

-- A study published in the Lancet randomized 220 patients with acute bronchitis to a Z-pak or Vitamin C
+- The study enrolled 220 patients with acute bronchitis

 Main inclusion criteria